Police: Mom told details of son's death to fellow inmate

 The woman told police that Pankey said she and her husband took the boy's body — still inside the animal carrier —to the storage unit, poured concrete over him and wrapped the carrier in plastic trash bags.

 Leland Pankey, the boy's father, has remained in jail since late December on an outstanding warrant.
-He has not been charged in connection with McWilliam's death.
+He has not been charged in connection with McWilliams' death.

 The records show police began investigating the family in mid-December after Pankey reported that her husband had choked and threatened to kill her.

-Note: This story has been corrected to show the boy's last name is spelled McWilliams.